 One of the most recognizable and popular documentary filmmakers of our time, Ken Burns chronicles those aspects of U.S. history that make us uniquely American.

 A perennial figure on PBS, Ken Burns is the creator, director and producer of numerous award-winning documentaries, including Jazz, Civil War, Baseball, The National Parks: America’s Best Idea and The Tenth Inning.
-His most recent documentary, Prohibition, tells the story of the rise, rule, and fall of the Eighteenth Amendment to the U.S. Constitution and the entire era it encompassed.
+His documentary, Prohibition, tells the story of the rise, rule, and fall of the Eighteenth Amendment to the U.S. Constitution and the entire era it encompassed.
 Burns has also focused his lens a number of other topics, including: The War, an intimate look at the years 1941-1945; Not For Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony, which tells the story of the two women who almost single-handedly created and spearheaded the women's rights movement in America; Frank Lloyd Wright, the story of America's foremost architectural genius; and Lewis and Clark: The Journey of the Corps of Discovery, which chronicles the first official expedition into uncharted spaces in United States history.
 Burns was co-producer of Mark Twain, a four-hour portrait of one of America’s funniest and most popular writers.
 His most recent documentary, The Address, tells the story of a tiny school in Putney Vermont, the Greenwood School, where each year the students are encouraged to practice, memorize, and recite the Gettysburg Address.
 In its exploration of the Greenwood School, the film also unlocks the history, context and importance of President Lincoln’s most powerful address.
 His new documentary/television miniseries, The Roosevelts: An Intimate History, chronicles the lives of Theodore, Franklin and Eleanor Roosevelt, three members of the most prominent and influential family in American politics.
 It is the first time in a major documentary television series that their individual stories have been interwoven into a single narrative.
 A compelling storyteller, Burns speaks to audiences about the subjects of his documentaries as well as the creative process.